NBISweden/development-guidelines/README.md

 To contribute to NBISweden repositories, or to create repositories there, you will need to set up a GitHub account for yourself and let the admins of NBISweden know.
-Current admins include *Jonas Hagberg* and *Johan Viklund*.
+The current admin is *Johan Viklund*.

 ## How we use Git